Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Introduction

-In the present work, we introduce Higgs non-minimal coupling to gravity in addition to the $R^2$ term in the Einstein-Hilbert action, for which the above-mentioned scenarios can be realized in a general framework.
+In the present work, we introduce Higgs non-minimal coupling to gravity ($\xi$) in addition to the $R^2$ term in the Einstein-Hilbert action, for which the above-mentioned scenarios can be realized in a general framework.
 In particular, the trilinear scalaron-Higgs interaction now gets competing contributions from both $R^2$ term and the Higgs non-minimal coupling to gravity.
 We find that an interplay between these terms decides the initial condition and the scalaron dynamics in the early universe.
+When the interaction is dominated by the Higgs quartic coupling, the scalaron mass around a few meV fixes the DM relic density.
+On the other hand, the scalaron mass can vary from $\mathcal{O}(10-700)$ meV in case of Higgs non-minimal coupling to gravity dominating the interaction.
+The upper limit on the scalaron mass in this scenario comes from the Higgs mass and signal strength measurements at the Large hadron Collider (LHC).

-In fact, the interaction can identically vanish for different combinations of non-minimal coupling and the scalaron mass.
+The trilinear interaction vanishes at the leading order for certain combinations of $\xi$ and the scalaron mass, $m$.
 Consequently, the scalaron density is set via misalignment dynamics, as in the axion cosmology.
-In this case, we find that the scalaron mass varies from $\mathcal{O}$(keV) nearly to $\mathcal{O}$(MeV), while satisfying the DM relic density constraint, Higgs global signal strength measurement at Large Hadron Collider (LHC) and $16$ years of gamma-ray observations by INTEGRAL/SPI telescope.
-For a non-zero scalaron-Higgs interaction, we find that the scalaron mass is constrained to $\mathcal{O}$(meV), irrespective of Higgs non-minimal coupling to gravity permitted by LHC constraints.
+In this case, we find that the DM relic density is satisfied for a range of scalaron masses, i.e., from $\mathcal{O}$(meV) nearly to $\mathcal{O}$(MeV).
+This lower limit on $m$ comes from the fifth force constraint obtained in the precision torsion balance experiment, while the upper bound stems from $16$ years of gamma-ray observations by INTEGRAL/SPI telescope.

-The organization of the paper is as follows : the general framework for scalaron dynamics in presence of the Higgs non-minimal coupling has been discussed in Sec.\ref{sec:sec2}, followed by the detailed analytic calculation of scalaron dynamics in Sec.\ref{sec:sec3}.
-Then we discuss observational constraints on the non-minimal coupling from LHC experiments and the gamma ray constraints on scalaron decays to two photons from the INTEGRAL/SPI telescope in Sec.\ref{sec:sec4}.
-Finally we summarize our findings in Sec.\ref{sec:sec5}.
+The organization of the paper is as follows : the general framework for scalaron dynamics in presence of the Higgs non-minimal coupling is discussed in Sec.\ref{sec:sec2}, followed by the detailed analytic calculation of scalaron dynamics in Sec.\ref{sec:sec3}.
+In Sec.~\ref{sec:sec4}, we discuss the relevant experimental constraints on the scenarios considered, in particular, the LHC constraints on $|\xi m|$ in our scalaron-Higgs mixed model, followed by the gamma ray constraints on possible decay of the scalaron into a pair of photons from the INTEGRAL/SPI telescope and the fifth force constraint on the scalaron mass.
+Finally, we summarize our findings in Sec.~\ref{sec:sec5} and present our concluding remarks in Sec.~\ref{sec:sec6}.